DanielBarie/FritzingBuild/README.md

 # Statically linked, Qt-zlib
 Well, not entirely static build.
 Qt, Clipping and SpiceNG will be linked statically, Quazip, svgpp and Git2 will be linked dynamically.
 Main reasons are: The required version of Qt is still well ahead of most distributions, there are no binaries for the Clipping library.
 As for SpiceNG: there are binary builds in most distributions but with lower version numbers (Ubuntu 22.04: v36).
 Quazip must match our version of Qt, so no luck here, either.
 We can't rely on binaries for most distributions.
 The main reason for dynamically linking this is linking issues.
 Same for Git2.
 But the Git2 library is available in most distirbutions.
 Same for svgpp-dev.

+This leads to an executable linked against (and included) libspice, but you must still provide the .so (because of the way the library is included by Fritzing).
+So this is somehow instructive but in the end useless..

 Qt Shadow build: Keep build artifacts (and resulting binaries) out of the source tree.